electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 This only makes sense if your Pi has a static local IP.

+Do this on your personal computer which will `ssh` into the Pi.

 1. `sudo nano /etc/hosts`
 2. Add an entry for your Pi: `192.168.0.123 name-for-your-pi`